Three Chairs, a Spot and…

 Where I found the time I do not know, because I was still having to read God knows how many pages of foreign every day and write endless essays which even now are the only pieces of my own writing, from any era, which I can never bring myself to look at again.
 But somehow the script came together in the wee small watches of the night at my desk in St John’s overlooking the High where the yellow lamps cast an Edwardian glow over the ageless silence.

-I had fallen in with a rambunctious bunch of mostly Mod Langs students who all pitched in to take over the various bits of humdrum admin necessary, and I think it was OUDS in the end who bankrolled the production which was to consist of two performances only, one Sunday towards the end of term, in the famed Burton Taylor Studio theatre behind the Playhouse, a small performance space which had been endowed by, or funded by or, if neither of those, at least named after the glamorous acting couple.
+By that time I was running with a rambunctious bunch of mostly Mod Langs students who all pitched in to take over the various bits of humdrum admin necessary, and I think it was OUDS in the end who bankrolled the production which was to consist of two performances only, one Sunday towards the end of term, in the famed Burton Taylor Studio theatre behind the Playhouse, a small performance space which had been endowed by, or funded by or, if neither of those, at least named after the glamorous acting couple.
 (Richard Burton had attended Exeter College on a scholarship.)

 The title is a tangential reference to that age-old adage about the minimum necessary for the creation of good theatre, ie, ‘bare boards and a passion’, and our play, set during rehearsals for a university revue, consisted of little more than that.
 (I can no longer remember whether we literally used three chairs on stage – I expect so, because I remember perching on a stool at one point, Jake Thackray-fashion, to sing a song.)
 I do remember it was the first time I employed the gimmick of recycling revue scripts to act as a kind of skeleton for the drama (see also eg Play On Words, Ha Bloody Ha etc).
 In his later TV plays, Dennis Potter famously made a habit of bulking out his scripts with vaguely pertinent songs from the 30s and 40s.
 It certainly meant he didn’t have to do all the writing himself.
 In my plays at least I could always claim any words I recycled were mine – and, come to think of it, all the songs too, so FWIW there.